apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Hamas says it releases two US hostages 'for humanitarian reasons' after Qatari efforts**
+**By-elections: Is it back to the 1990s for Keir Starmer's Labour?**

-You can read more about it [here](https://www.reuters.com/world/middle-east/hamas-releases-two-us-hostages-for-humanitarian-reasons-response-qatari-efforts-2023-10-20/).
+You can read more about it [here](https://www.bbc.com/news/uk-politics-67172485).

 ## Requirements
 - Python 3.8